-The Company leases the geothermal steam fields from which it extract steam for Geysers Assets.
-It has leasehold mineral interests in approximately 105 leases comprising approximately 29,000 acres of federal, state and private geothermal resource lands in The Geysers region of northern California.
-Its leases cover approximately one contiguous area of property that comprises approximately 45 square miles in the northwest corner of Sonoma County and southeast corner of Lake County.
-The Company also has approximately four MW of capacity from solar power generation technology at its Vineland Solar Energy Center in New Jersey.
+As of December 31, 2016, its Geysers Assets included a 725 MW fleet of 13 operating power plants in northern California.
+The Company injects water back into the steam reservoir, which helps to maintain the output of Geysers Assets.
+The Company leases the geothermal steam fields from which it extracts steam for its Geysers Assets.
+As of December 31, 2016, it had leasehold mineral interests in 107 leases comprising approximately 29,000 acres of federal, state and private geothermal resource lands in the Geysers region of northern California.
+As of December 31, 2016, the Company also had four MW of capacity from solar power generation technology at its Vineland Solar Energy Center in New Jersey.
 The Company provides operations and maintenance services for the power plants in which it holds an interest.
 Its services include the operation of power plants, geothermal steam fields, wells and well pumps, and natural gas pipelines.
-It also supervises maintenance, materials purchasing and inventory control; manages cash flow; trains staff, and prepares operations and maintenance manuals for each power plant that it operates.
+It also supervises maintenance, materials purchasing and inventory control, staff training, and preparing operations and maintenance manuals for each power plant that it operates.

 717 Texas St Ste 1000

 HOUSTON TX 77002